triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

-This is a simple example of the [split-apply-combine](https://pandas.pydata.org/pandas-docs/stable/groupby.html) pattern common in dataframe analyis.
-We'll be building on this pattern for the remainder of the tutorial, so I reccomend that you make sure you understand how this comparision table is generated before continuing.
+This is a simple example of the common [split-apply-combine](https://pandas.pydata.org/pandas-docs/stable/groupby.html) technique.
+We'll be building on this pattern for the remainder of the tutorial, so make sure that you understand how this comparison table is generated before continuing.

 We can see here that men are, on average, twice as likely to be arrested during a traffic stop, and are also slightly more likely to be given a citation instead of a warning.
-It is, ok course, not clear from the data whether this is indicative of any bias by the police officers, or if it just reflects that men are being pulled over for more serious offenses than women on average.
+It is, of course, not clear from the data whether this is indicative of any bias by the police officers, or if it just reflects that men are being pulled over for more serious offenses than women on average.

-## 2.2 - Breakdown By Race
+#### 2.2 - Breakdown By Race

 Let's now compute the same comparison, grouping by race.